aditya1994/SubCrowd/README.md

 ## Notifications

 SubCrowd uses [OneSignal](https://onesignal.com/) for Notifications.
 Add your project there and drop the App ID in your build.gradle (app level) where 'onesignal_app_id' is mentioned.
+Refer the guide: [Adding OneSignal to your App](https://documentation.onesignal.com/docs/android-sdk-setup)

 ## Licence